Skip to main content

 When can grapes be fertilized with nitrogen?

 It is generally recommended to apply nitrogen fertilizer on grapes as a split application of a rate between 30-60 pounds total per acre, depending on a site's soil organic matter content (i.e., vineyards with more organic matter require less nitrogen).
-The other time of year when grapevines are rapidly depleting their nitrogen reserves is from the time after bud burst until around bloom; thus applying nitrogen a few weeks before bloom can be helpful in keeping up with its supply and demand (1).
+One time of year when grapevines are rapidly depleting their nitrogen reserves is from the time after bud burst until around bloom; thus, applying nitrogen a few weeks before bloom can be helpful in keeping up with its supply and demand (1).
 The second application can be done sometime after fruit set and before veraison.
 Bear in mind that splitting a nitrogen application does not mean equal amounts need to be applied for each application, and applying a larger portion of nitrogen before bloom and a smaller portion for the second application is recommended.

 Applying potassium and other nutrients post-harvest.